eburghar/envlt/README.md

 If you choose not to import all the environment variables (`-i`), you may have to manually import some important ones like `PATH` or `HOME` like in the example above.

-# Using rconfd with Gitlab CI/CD
+# Using envlt with Gitlab CI/CD

 ## Configuring vault